MMarek/exercises_site/README.md

 - Events
     - 1 - Buttons with connected events, 'mouseenter' gives the counting of the next number on the counter.
     - 2 - Button, with an connected event, also with 'mouseenter' - it shows "It's Working!" in the console.
+    - 3 - Buttons with connected events, just like in the first quest, with little difference.